asarantsev/Simulator/README.md

 The file fit.py contains fitting a statistical model described at this web page given the data from data.xlsx.

-The file sim.py contains (modified) simulation of this statistical model.
+The file sim.py contains simulation of this statistical model, modified for a separate Python file.
+The file flask-app.py contains the actual simulation, embedded in the web page.